 Choose Quality Dried Herring

-For the best gourmet tuyo, always start with high-quality dried herring.
+For the best bottled tuyo, always start with high-quality dried herring.
 Look for fish that has been properly dried without being overly salty or brittle.
 The better the quality of the fish, the more flavorful and tender your final dish will be.Balance Your Oils

 A mix of corn oil and olive oil creates the perfect balance of flavor and texture.
 While olive oil provides a rich, robust taste, the corn oil ensures the dish doesn’t become too heavy.
 Using both helps the fish absorb the spices evenly, giving it a well-rounded flavor profile.Allow Time for Flavors to Develop